kuzlik340/RUSTGUARDIAN/README.md

 ```bash
 sudo apt-get install libudev-dev
 ```
-For the sandboxing and intercepting devices will be used evdev:
+For intercepting devices will be used evdev:
 ```bash
 sudo apt-get install libevdev-dev
 ```